Killing the Nemean Lion: Heracles’ First Labor

 A Second Attempt

 Her next plan was to cast a spell over the mature demigod, intending to drive him temporarily insane.
-The trick worked, leading to the fact that Heracles murdered his beloved wife and two children.
-A sinister Greek tragedy.
+The trick worked, leading to him killing his beloved wife and two children.

 Twelve Labors of the Greek Hero Heracles